isomerpages/mlaw-lripd/index.md

           description: Find the answers to your questions
           url: https://eservices.mlaw.gov.sg/enquiry/
-notification: With effect from 11 November 2024, the licensing portal will be migrated from GoBusiness Licensing Portal to GoBusiness Dashboard.
+notification: With effect from 11 November 2024, the licensing portal will be migrated from LicenceOne GoBusiness Licensing Portal to GoBusiness Dashboard.
   To apply for an insolvency practitioner’s licence, please login to https://dashboard.gobusiness.gov.sg/login.
 description: Description
 image: /images/isomer-logo.svg